BlesstheGM/Multithreaded-Concurrent-Swimming-Race/README.md

 end of the 50m pool and back.
 Once they have finished their 100m, swimmers exit the pool and stand at the back of the stadium, except for the last member of the team, who stays in the pool once done.

+## 🔄 Enhancements <a name = "enhancements"></a>
+This project was originally implemented using a sequential approach.
+I enhanced it by introducing concurrency and multithreading to simulate the swimming race more realistically and efficiently.

+Key Changes:

+Multithreading: Each swimmer is now represented as a separate thread, allowing their actions to be processed concurrently.
+Synchronization: Ensured race conditions are avoided using appropriate concurrency utilities like locks, synchronized blocks, or semaphores.
+Parallelization: Improved runtime efficiency by running swimmer threads in parallel, simulating real-world dynamics.
+Thread-safe design: Introduced safe communication between threads for relay transitions and swimmer interactions.

 ## Prerequisites <a name = "prerequisites"></a>